Avoiding Wordiness: How to Improve Your Writing

 - continue on

-Be careful about modifying words that don't need modifiers.
-Words like really, very, and positively are usually included for emphasis or to intensify, but they don't add any new meaning to the sentence.
+Be careful about modifying words that don't need it.
+I.e., "really", "very," and "positively" are usually included for emphasis or to intensify, but they don't add any new meaning to the sentence.

 Lincoln thought it was very important that Congress pass the bill before the end of the year.